 Richard G. Niemi

 PhD, Michigan, 1967.
 Voting behavior, civic education, legislative term limits.
-Current research includes projects on civic education and generations and views of democracy.
-Co-author/editor of a new edition of the highly respected Controversies in Voting Behavior (CQ Press, 2010) and of the widely known compilation Vital Statistics on American Politics, 2013-2014 (CQ Press, 2013).
+Co-author/editor of Growing Up Democratic: Does It Make a Difference?
+(Lynne Rienner, 2016), of the Guide to State Politics and Policy (Sage/CQ Press 2014), of the highly respected Controversies in Voting Behavior, 5th ed.
+(CQ Press, 2010), and of the widely known compilation Vital Statistics on American Politics, 2015-2016 (CQ Press, 2015).
 Co-editor of a comparative volume on voting and elections, Comparing Democracies 4 (Sage, 2014).
 Co-author of a work on usability aspects of voting machines and ballot design, Voting Technology: The Not-So-Simple Act of Casting a Ballot (Brookings, 2007).
 Co-editor of Institutional Change in American Politics: The Case of Term Limits (University of Michigan Press, 2007).
-Teaches courses in the field of American politics.
+Co-author of Civic Education: What Makes Students Learn (Yale 1998) and of earlier books on political socialization.
+Member, American Academy of Arts and Sciences.
+Foreign member, Finnish Academy of Science and Letters.
+Author or co-author of 11 articles in the American Political Science Review.
 Winner, in 2010, of the William H. Riker University Award for Excellence in Graduate Teaching.